evlaV/steamos-log-submitter/API.md

 - `Collect`: Takes no arguments, returns `b` value.
 Run the submission phase for this helper.
 Returns `true` if one or more new logs are ready for submission.
+- `ListFailed`: Takes no argument, returns `as` value.
+Get a list of log files that encountered permanent errors attempting to submit and haven't been pruned yet.
+The format is just the filename, as the helper name is implicit.
 - `ListPending`: Takes no argument, returns `as` value.
 Get a list of currently pending log files that have yet to be submitted.
+The format is just the filename, as the helper name is implicit.
+- `ListUploaded`: Takes no argument, returns `as` value.
+Get a list of log files that have already been submitted and haven't been pruned yet.
 The format is just the filename, as the helper name is implicit.

 ### Properties